NCI-DCEG/.github/profile/contributing-guidelines.md

 # Contributing Guidelines

 ## Introduction:
 GitHub is a widely used platform for version control and collaboration in software development.
-It is also a valuable tool for bioinformatics research organizations to manage and share code, data, and documentation.
+It is also a valuable tool for research organizations to manage and share code, data, and documentation.
 The following guidelines are designed to help our organization effectively use GitHub to support our research goals.

 ## Guidelines:
 * Repository Structure: Each project or study within our organization should have its own GitHub repository.
 The repository should be organized in a clear and consistent manner, with a README file explaining the purpose and contents of the repository.